grimme-lab/xtb_docs/source/xcontrol.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 For some molecules an isotropic spherical cavity is not suitable for confinement,
-since the shape of the molecule might have a rod-like or oblate shape.
+since the molecule might have a rod-like or oblate shape.
 Instead of sphere we can use an ellipsoid to construct an anisotropic cavity,
 there is no limitation for the potential shape since we use a simple rescaling
 to introduce anisotropy.

-The input file for an anisotropic potential would like
+The input file for an anisotropic potential would look like

 .. code-block:: text